I may earn a commission from the affiliate links on this site. Learn more›

 I don’t wanna work.
 I just wanna bang on the drums all day.
 (I know, right?
 Now that glorious bit of pop is stuck in your head!
 You’re welcome.).
 Seriously, though.

 Generally, a drum set costs between $300 and $1,000 on average.
 Factors that determine price are often quality of shells, hardware inclusion, custom builds, if they are hand-made, different tiers of quality within the brand, and the number of shells.
-Used instruments often offer a great entry into the drumming world.
+Used drums often offer a great entry into the drumming world.

 You’ve decided that you’re tired of tapping your hands on your knees, or your pencil on your desk, or your feet on the floor, and you think you may actually want to buy some drums.

 Stop right there.
 Don’t think about it anymore.
 Learn to play flute instead.
 You’ll always be the last one to get set up, you’ll have to endure constant jokes from other musicians, you’ll never be as cool as Neil Peart… Drums are a rabbit hole you don’t want to go down.

 Still there?
 Okay!
 Now you’re ready for the knowledge I’m about to drop on you.
 Being a drummer is awesome!
 Yeah, there’s a lot of gear to learn about and lug around, but dude… Neil Peart!
 Keith Moon!
 John Bonham!
 And my personal favorite, Bernard Purdie.
 (Bet you didn’t know that!)
 Who doesn’t love the Purdie shuffle?

 If you’re still reading, then that means you’re in it to win it, so let’s talk about how much a drum set costs.
 As with anything worth doing, there are a number of price points out there.
 From practice pad kits and junior drum kits to intermediate, professional, and electronic kits, we’ll try to give you an idea here of what to expect when it comes time to whip out the wallet.